-Additional information relating to the Company's activities may be found on the Company's website at www.lincolnmining.com and at www.sedar.com.
+Additional information relating to the Company's activities may be found on the Company's website at www.sedar.com.

 1. Overview

 Lincoln Gold Mining Inc. (the "Company" or "Lincoln") is incorporated under the Business Corporations Act, British Columbia.
 The Company's head and registered office, principal address and records is Suite 400 - 789 West Pender Street, Vancouver, British Columbia, Canada, V6C 1H2.
 The Company is listed on the TSX Venture Exchange ("TSX-V: LMG") and Frankfurt Stock Exchange ("ZMG2").